saranshgupta1995/The-Iron-Throne/README.md

 # The-Iron-Throne
 A Desktop Manager using Python

+### Looking for collaborators.

 ### Implemented

 * Chatbot UI for easy interaction with application
 * Hidden input logger to take specific commands even in the absence of UI
 * Ability to download mp3 from youtube by song name
+* Ability to download mp3 from youtube by youtube link
 * Ability to download mp3 from youtube by song lyrics
 * Ability to provide inputs mouse and keyboard inputs via gamepad
 * Speech to text conversion